 Just like other kinds of bullying, sexual bullying is intended to hurt, offend, or intimidate another person.
 Find out how to recognize sexual bullying and harassment and what to do.

-If you suspect that someone is bringing a weapon to school or threatening someone else's life, it requires immediate attention.
+If you think that someone is bringing a weapon to school or threatening someone else's life, it requires immediate attention.
 This article offers some tips on getting help.

 Being able to predict how other people might feel, act, or react is a skill that helps us build better relationships.
 These tips can help you develop the skill of understanding others.

 We all mess up at times.
-An apology tells someone that we're sorry for the hurt we caused — even if we didn't do it on purpose.
-But does an apology fix everything?
+An apology tells someone that we're sorry for the hurt we caused, even if we didn't do it on purpose.
+But how do you apologize?
 And how should you handle it if someone apologizes to you?
 Find out here.

 Sometimes our ideas and beliefs stand in the way of asking for help.
 Here are ideas for teens on how to get past 5 common barriers to getting help.